Kotlin/workshop/README.md

 Questions can be found [here](https://drive.google.com/file/d/18AiXqEzdJmNonc6Lo6eumeFmcVvC_9vk/view?usp=sharing).
 The keys to the questions are in the module `instructor/quizzes`.

+Note that the similar material can be found explained in detail in the following [Coursera course](https://www.coursera.org/learn/kotlin-for-java-developers).

 ### Authors

 This workshop includes material from the following authors: